 International investment law governs foreign direct investment and the resolution of disputes between foreign investors and sovereign states.
-This guide identifies the best resources for locating both primary and secondary materials related to international investment law, with a particular emphasis on the arbitration of investor-state disputes.
+This guide identifies the best resources for locating primary and secondary materials related to international investment law, with an emphasis on bilateral investment treaties (BITs) and the arbitration of investor-state disputes.

 Specialized news source for monitoring the latest developments in investor-state arbitration.
 Also publishes practitioner guides and annual surveys.